explorable-viz/esop2025/author-response/response.md

 ### Sections 1 and 2 (Intro/Overview)

-- Introduce the basic idea of "data transparency" with a simpler example (where the visualisation choices themselves are not a distraction
+- Introduce the basic idea of "data transparency" with a simpler example (where the visualisation choices themselves are not a distraction)
-- Expand on differences between new approach vis-a-vis POPL 2022 approach (R1):
+- Expand on differences between our approach vis-a-vis POPL 2022 paper (R1):
-  - Explain why POPL 2022 approach doesn't directly support related inputs, and the POPL 2022 approach can be recovered in the new setting using projections with conjugates.
+  - Explain why POPL 2022 approach doesn't directly support related inputs, and how the POPL 2022 approach can be recovered in the new setting using products with conjugates.
 Show how this formally explains brushing-and-linking.
-  - Show how projections-with-conjugates (a form of biproduct) also support more focused queries, using the new simpler example to illustrate.
+  - Show how products-with-conjugates also support more focused queries, using the new simpler example to illustrate.

 ### Sections 3 and 4 (Graph Operators/Semantics)